-38 PAS spaces and places for gypsies and travellers how planning can help page 8 accommodation needs of Gypsies and Travellers are fully considered and addressed within the local planning process; and
+40 PAS spaces and places for gypsies and travellers how planning can help page 8

-39 PAS spaces and places for gypsies and travellers how planning can help page 8 & 14
+41 PAS spaces and places for gypsies and travellers how planning can help page 8 & 14

-- Educate and work with councillors: members need to be aware of their responsibilities in terms of equality and diversity and 'understand that there must be sound planning reasons for rejecting applications for Gypsy and Traveller sites^{A0}.
-It is helpful for members to understand the wider benefits of providing suitable accommodation to meet the requirements of the Gypsy and Traveller community, such as: - An increase in site provision; - Reduced costs of enforcement; and - Greater community engagement and understanding of community need.

-B.14 Consultation: Planning and Travellers, September 2014.
-This consultation document seeks to:

-- Amend the Planning policy for Travellers sites' definition of Travellers and Travelling Showpeople to exclude those who have ceased to travel permanently; - Amend secondary legislation to bring the definition of Gypsies and Travellers, set out in the Housing (Assessment of Accommodation Needs)(Meaning of Gypsies and Travellers)(England) Regulations 2006 in line with the proposed changed definition set out above for the Planning policy for Traveller sites; - Make the intentional unauthorised occupation of land be regarded by decision takers as a material consideration that weighs against the granting of planning permission.
+- Educate and work with councillors: members need to be aware of their responsibilities in terms of equality and diversity and 'understand that there must be sound planning reasons for rejecting applications for Gypsy and Traveller sites42.
+It is helpful for members to understand the wider benefits of providing suitable accommodation to meet the requirements of the Gypsy and Traveller community, such as: - An increase in site provision; - Reduced costs of enforcement; and - Greater community engagement and understanding of community need. - B.14 Consultation: Planning and Travellers, September 2014.
+This consultation document seeks to: - Amend the Planning policy for Travellers sites' definition of Travellers and Travelling Showpeople to exclude those who have ceased to travel permanently; - Amend secondary legislation to bring the definition of Gypsies and Travellers, set out in the Housing (Assessment of Accommodation Needs)(Meaning of Gypsies and Travellers)(England) Regulations 2006 in line with the proposed changed definition set out above for the Planning policy for Traveller sites; - Make the intentional unauthorised occupation of land be regarded by decision takers as a material consideration that weighs against the granting of planning permission.
 In other words, failure to seek permission in advance of occupation of land would count against the grant of planning permission; - Protect 'sensitive areas' including the Green Belt; - Update guidance on how local authorities should assess future Traveller accommodation requirements, including sources of information that authorities should use.
-In terms of future needs assessments the consultation suggests that authorities should look at: - The change in the number of Traveller households that have or are likely to have accommodation needs to be addressed over the Plan period; - Broad locations where there is a demand for additional pitches; - The level, quality and types of accommodation and facilities needed (e.g. sites and housing); - The demographic profile of the Traveller community obtained from working directly with them; - Caravan count data at a local level; and - Whether there are needs at different times of the year. - The proposed 'Draft planning guidance for travellers' would replace current guidance, including that set out in 'Gypsy and Travellers Accommodation arc4)
+In terms of future needs assessments the consultation suggests that authorities should look at: - The change in the number of Traveller households that have or are likely to have accommodation needs to be addressed over the Plan period; - Broad locations where there is a demand for additional pitches; - The level, quality and types of accommodation and facilities needed (e.g. sites and housing); - The demographic profile of the Traveller community obtained from working directly with them; - Caravan count data at a local level; and - Whether there are needs at different times of the year. - The proposed 'Draft planning guidance for travellers' would replace current guidance, including that set out in 'Gypsy and Travellers Accommodation

-40 PAS spaces and places for gypsies and travellers how planning can help page 10
+42 PAS spaces and places for gypsies and travellers how planning can help page 10